-Notably, the probability density for this distribution family is intractable, given by the inverse Fourier transform of the characteristic function.
-However, $S(\alpha, \gamma)$ can still be sampled from using the CMS algorithm \citep{chambers1976}, meaning posterior approximation through ABC is possible.
-We consider three possible models for the return behavior of toads.
-For each model, $Y_1 = 0$ is taken as the toad's starting point and i.i.d step sizes $S_n \sim S(\alpha, \gamma)$ are i.i.d. for $n=1, \ldots, d-1$.
+Notably, the probability density function of this family is intractable, as it is given by the inverse Fourier transform of the characteristic function.

+Despite the intractable density, the stable distribution can be sampled using the CMS algorithm \citep{chambers1976}, enabling posterior inference via ABC.
+We consider three candidate models for toad return behavior.
+For each model, the toad starts at $Y_1=0$, and the step sizes $S_n \sim S(\alpha,\gamma)$ are i.i.d. for $n=1, \ldots, d-1$.
 Individual toads are assumed to behave independently.

-Model 1 is the random return model, which assumes a constant probability of return, $p_0$, of the toad to any previous site, with the return site randomly chosen from all previous sites.
-Locations that have been visited more than once will naturally possess a higher weight for future returns, allowing for home range patterns to emerge.
-Hence, under Model 1, the random refuge location at the beginning of day $(n + 1) \in \{2, ..., n_d\}$ is defined by
+Model $M_1$ is the random return model, which assumes a constant probability of return, $p_0$, for the toad to any previously visited site.
+The return site is chosen randomly from all prior sites.
+Locations that have been visited multiple times naturally have higher chances of being revisited, allowing home range patterns to emerge.
+Under Model $M_1$, the random refuge location at the beginning of day $(n + 1) \in \{2, ..., n_d\}$ is given by